GrandEchoWhiskey/harvard-cs50-x-projects/lab-9-birthdays/README.md

 ```
 flask run
 ```
-Open browser and type in your flask servers IP Address
+Open browser and type in your flask server IP Address